-- o Current, unencumbered Registered Nursing license in Nebraska or compact state; - Five hundred word (minimum) essay stating applicant's goals related to MSN degree; - Evidence of earned BSN - o Cumulative GPA of 3.0 or greater - o Two professional references: one from an RN. (accepted student will have a score of 3.0 on the 1-4 scale on reference form).
+- -- Current, unencumbered Registered Nursing license in Nebraska or compact state; - -- Five hundred word (minimum) essay stating applicant's goals related to MSN degree; - -- Evidence of earned BSN - -- Cumulative GPA of 3.0 or greater - -- Two professional references: one from an RN. (accepted student will have a score of 3.0 on the 1-4 scale on reference form).

-Provisional Admission: If there are any deficiencies in the requirements above, a student may petition the Graduate Council for admission to the program.
-Provisional admission will be reviewed by the Associate Dean for Academic Affairs at the end of the first semester.
+Provisional Admission: If a student does not meet the admissions requirements stated above, a student may petition the Graduate Council for admission to the program.
+The Admissions Committee in consultation with the Vice President for Academic Affairs or designee will approve or disapprove the petition.
+A letter will be mailed to the student stating the conditions which must be met and the consequences if they are not met.
+Provisional admission will be reviewed by the Vice President for Academic Affairs or designee at the end of the first semester.
 If conditions have been successfully met, the provisional admission is removed.
+If conditions are not met, student will be asked to leave the program.